mrkkrp/ghc-syntax-highlighter/README.md

 ## Motivation

 Parsing Haskell is hard, because Haskell is a complex language with countless features.
-The only way to get it right 100% is to use parser of GHC itself.
+The only way to get it right 100% is to use the parser of GHC itself.
 Fortunately, now there is the [`ghc`][ghc] package, which as of version 8.4.1 exports enough of GHC's source code to allow us use its lexer.

 Alternative approaches, even decent ones like [`highlight.js`][hljs] either don't support cutting-edge features or do their work without sufficient